 The same thing is going on with you.
 Your body puts up a better fight after a good night’s sleep, though, as it begins to get tired again through the day, the virus or bacteria wins the fight!

 So, the answer to Beverly’s knee problem?

 Well, it’s likely to be a simple case of strengthening knee muscles (and hip and lower back ones too) to make them stronger.

 But here’s something people often get wrong: walking a dog everyday will do very little to strengthen muscles – if anything, it’ll make weak muscles worse and mean you’re more likely to suffer more pain, not less.

 No, the answer is not found in more exercising, it’s in doing the right exercises to strengthen the right muscles which means your knee will be strong enough to walk, meaning you can keep your heart and lungs healthy, and do it with less knee pain at the end of a day.

-For a completely free report on ways to ease chronic knee pain naturally, please visit www.paulgoughphysio.com/knee-pain or call my office using 01429 86671 and quote this article.
+For a completely free report on ways to ease chronic knee pain naturally, visit www.paulgoughphysio.com/knee-pain or call my clinic on 01429 86671 and we’ll send you your free copy.